Search This Blog

 For Gypsies male and female licenced general hawking was the most common occupation along with, for the men, horse dealing.

 In Little Marlow agricultural occupations remained common, as did market gardening.
 The Mash and Austin jam factory was still in operation at Westhorpe, Little Marlow to at least 1933.
-Women predominantly worked in the factory while men were employed in the firm's 2000 acre model fruit orchard and garden.
+Women predominantly worked in the factory while men were employed on the firm's 2000 acre model fruit orchard and garden.
 The company was highly unusual for the era in that it did not spray it's fruit with pesticides.
 Some of the fruit grown was also sold to Cunard for use on transatlantic liners.

 Homes=